As an Amazon Associate I earn from qualifying purchases.

 We’ve had a lot of 100 degrees days and a constant hot dry wind, it’s hard on the plants.
 I do enjoy having a garden and we picked our first home grown cantaloupe this week.
 That was a thrill!

 We are counting the days until the watermelons are ripe!
 Emmet is really enjoying seeing the garden go from seeds to actual food on the table.
 It’s been a great experience for him this summer.
 If only we enjoyed weeding a little more!

 I’ve made a couple of batches of my Roasted Garlic Pesto this summer.
 I am planning to get some in the freezer so I can make another batch or two of these Cheesy Pesto Breadsticks and Pesto Stuffed Chicken Rolls this winter!

-Did you know you can freeze pesto?
+You can freeze pesto!
 It super easy.
 Just spoon it into ice cube trays and freeze it.
 Then place in zip top freezer bags and it can flavor up your favorite soups and pastas all winter long.

 - 1 (15 oz) package refrigerator pie crust

 - 5 tomatoes (3 if they are large), sliced into 1/4- 1/2 inch slices